projectcalico/calico/docs/DigitalOcean.md

 Before selecting "Create Droplet", you will need to specify the User Data.
 Paste the **cloud-config** you saved from the Getting Started section into the User Data text field.

-Repeat the instance creation steps until you have 3 Calico hosts (or however many hosts you chose as the etcd size in Getting Started).
+Repeat the instance creation steps so that you have two Calico hosts.
 Use the same cloud-config as the User Data for each host.

 ## Installing calicoctl on each node
 SSH into each Calico host you created using the IP addresses found in the Droplets section of the Web Console: